American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 Who is Eligible for the American Opportunity Tax Credit (AOTC)?

 To qualify for the American Opportunity Tax Credit (AOTC), you must meet certain requirements.
-These eligibility rules are designed to ensure that the credit is going to students who are pursuing higher education for the first time.
+The aim of these eligibility rules is to offer the credit to the students who are in first time pursuit of higher education.
 Here are the key eligibility criteria:

 1. Student Eligibility